 This pattern alone is not very significant because you can see it appears frequently.
 Anyway, we create a little trading system to test these signals.

 The results show the inconsistency of this strategy.
-As we can see, just the long side has an acceptable percent profitable.
+As we can see, only the long side has an acceptable percent of profitable trades.
 This means that the price reverses only after a bullish pattern, but not strongly enough.
 In fact, the average net profit is too small.

 So this pattern is not significant even when considered alone.
 It’s clear that the price doesn’t react fast after.
 Let’s go to analyze the more specific pattern.